 This lemma tells us that the change in the spectral gap in the convex evolution of Hermitian matrices is uniquely determined by the eigenvectors in which the initial and final Hamiltonians differ.
 Applying this lemma to adiabatic Grover's algorithm gives us the following corollary.

-\begin{cor} Let $M\subset [n]$ and $B=[n]\backslash M$ where $M$ is a collection of states of interest.
+\begin{cor} Let $M\subset [N]$ and $B=[N]\backslash M$ where $M$ is a collection of states of interest.
 The non-constant spectrum and corresponding eigenvectors of Grover's algorithm depend only on the eigenvectors and eigenvalues $\left(f_0=|\phi_M\rangle,\phi_0=0\right)$, $\left(f_1=|\phi_B\rangle,\phi_1=0\right)$, $\left(e_0=|\phi\rangle,\lambda_0=0\right)$, and $(e_1=\mc{N}(|B||\phi_M\rangle-|M||\phi_B\rangle),\lambda_0=1)$, where $\mc{N}$ is a normalization coefficient. \end{cor}

 \begin{proof} The ground state of $H_I$, is $|\phi\rangle$ and has a ground energy of 0.
 The ground state of $H_{Grov}$ is $|\phi_M\rangle$ and also has ground energy 0.
-The first excited states of both are $(n-1)$-degenerate with a first-excited energy of 1.
-The intersection of subspaces of the first-excited states is an $(n-2)$-dimensional subspace, and so $H_I$ and $H_{Grov}$ share an $(n-2)$-dimensional eigenspace.
+The first excited states of both are $(N-1)$-degenerate with a first-excited energy of 1.
+The intersection of subspaces of the first-excited states is an $(N-2)$-dimensional subspace, and so $H_I$ and $H_{Grov}$ share an $(N-2)$-dimensional eigenspace.
 The subspace on which they differ has an eigenbasis given by $e_0$ and $e_1$ for $H_I$ and an eigenbasis of $f_0$ and $f_1$ for $H_{Grov}$ as given above.
 Therefore, by the above lemma, the spectrum and eigenspace of $H(s) = (1-s)H_I + sH_{Grov}$ is determined only by $(e_0,\lambda_0)$, $(e_1,\lambda_1)$, $(f_0,\phi_0)$, $(f_1,\phi_1)$. \end{proof}

 Using the above lemma and corollary, we give a graph-based generalization of adiabatic Grover's.
-Suppose now we have a graph of $k$ connected components $\{G_i\}_{i=0}^{k-1}$ with $|V|=n$ and we are interested in finding a vertex in the $m$-th component, $G_m$ with $|V_m|=n_m$.
+Suppose now we have a graph of $k$ connected components $\{G_i\}_{i=0}^{k-1}$ with $|V|=N$ and we are interested in finding a vertex in the $m$-th component, $G_m$ with $|V_m|=N_m$.
 We choose a set of vertices $V_d$ such that every vertex not in $G_m$ is adjacent to exactly one vertex in $V_d$.
-We mark (impose the Dirichlet boundary condition on) the vertices in $V_d$ and use the corresponding reduced Laplacian as our final Hamiltonian $H_F$.
+We mark (impose the Dirichlet boundary condition on) the vertices in $V_d$ and use the corresponding reduced Laplacian as our final Hamiltonian $H_F$ (see Figure \ref{Fig:GenGroverGraph} for an example generalized Grover graph).
 The initial Hamiltonian $H_I$ has all eigenvectors of $H_F$ except $f_0=|\phi_{G_m}\rangle$ and $f_1=|\phi_{\{G_i\}_{i\neq m}}\rangle$.
 The corresponding eigenvalues are $\lambda_0=0$ and $\lambda_1=1$ respectively.
 Therefore, while the spectra and eigenspaces of $H_F$ and $H_{Grov}$ are very different, by Lemma 1, the gap and ground state of this algorithm are equivalent to that of Grover's.